Med-Echbiy/UnlockIt/README.md

 - Follow the rollback steps above to restore original files
 - Try running the game as administrator
 - Check Windows Defender or antivirus settings (emulator files might be flagged)
+- Ensure SteamAutoCracker was run as administrator

 ### Best Practices

-1. **Always backup original files** before applying emulator fixes
+1. **Always backup original files** before applying any emulator cracks
+2. **Use SteamAutoCracker as administrator** for best results
-2. **Test one game at a time** when applying emulator changes
+3. **Test one game at a time** when applying emulator changes
-3. **Keep UnlockIt running** while playing games for proper tracking
+4. **Keep UnlockIt running** while playing games for proper tracking
-4. **Check compatibility** before purchasing 😂 or installing new games
+5. **Check compatibility** before purchasing 😂 or installing new games

 <!-- ### Notification Settings